Social Work (SWK)

 Develops clinical knowledge and skills to provide competent and effective services and interventions for individuals in Alaska.
 Focuses on the use of the planned change process through the application of theory and evidence-based practice knowledge.

-Registration Restrictions: Admission to the Master of Social Work with advanced standing or successful completion of the foundation curriculum
+Registration Restrictions: Graduate standing, admission to the Master of Social Work, and successful completion of the generalist curriculum

 SWK A630 Practice with Individuals 3 Credits

-Registration Restrictions: Admission to the Master of Social Work
+Registration Restrictions: Graduate standing and admission to the Master of Social Work

 Prerequisites: SWK A631 with a minimum grade of C or concurrent enrollment.